Loading HoneyMesh...

 Community

 The free Community edition focuses on local protection.
-Operators can deploy HoneyMesh, view local activity, and protect individual systems without joining any external exchange.
+Operators can deploy HoneyMesh, view local activity, and protect individual systems without joining any outside sharing workflow.

 HoneyMesh Pro